Jukebox History 1952-1998

 few of the minor American productions in the early fifties can be added here.

-the very early thirties, but the depression forced them to stop production and
+thirties, but the depression forced them to stop production and sell the Paul H. Smythe

-sell the Paul H. Smyth Jr. patented mechanism to the Rock-Ola Manufacturing Company.
+Jr. patented mechanism to the Rock-Ola Manufacturing Company.

 Again in 1950 through 1954 they tried to find a market for small inexpensive